URL-Decode

 • Select any "Distance" value from (16, 32, 48, 64, 80, 96) from the dropdown.

-• The tool will display the results, depending upon the distance value that you select.
+• The tool will display the results depending on the distance value you select.

 Note: The distance value helps you in getting your desired color.
-Having the smallest distance value allows you to get the Pantone color closest to the HEX color code value you selected.
+Having the smallest distance value allows you to get the Pantone color closest to your selected HEX color code value.
 Suppose you do not get the desired color.
 You can increase the distance value to get more color options.